particle-iot/docs/src/content/reference/device-os/firmware.md

 - At least one wake source must be specified in STOP sleep mode.
 - On wake, execution continues after the the `System.sleep()` command with all local and global variables intact.

 ---

 {{note op="start" type="cellular"}}
 - On cellular devices, wake-on network can be enabled in STOP mode.
 This is recommended for any sleep duration of less than 10 minutes as it keeps the modem active while in sleep mode.

 - You should avoid powering off and on the cellular modem in periods of less than 10 minutes.
 Since the cellular modem needs to reconnect to the cellular network on wake, your mobile carrier may ban your SIM card from the network for aggressive reconnection if you reconnect more than approximately 6 times per hour.

+- The M-SoM does not support wake on network for cellular or Wi-Fi networks.
 {{note op="end"}}

 ---